smtifahim/EFBO-Ontology-Repository/README.md

 ![image](https://github.com/smtifahim/EFBO-Ontology-Repository/assets/13155192/157a792c-2895-42b7-bb53-a50c1ad90f21)
 **Figure:** The EFBO Class Expressions in Pure DL.

 The following figure illustrates different properties among the EFBO classes that reflect the relationships formed by different classes.
-The dotted arrows represent different inferred properties based on the definitions of the EFBO core classes.
+The dotted arrows represent inferred relations based on the definitions of the EFBO core classes.

 ![image](https://github.com/smtifahim/EFBO-Ontology-Repository/assets/13155192/1b9ccc6a-f12c-4d19-9aa1-698d80b02e3b)
 **Figure:** The properties relating the core classes of the EFBO.